Budrus: History

 "Budrus" is Arabic for "Peter" and in ancient times the village was known as Patris.
 The site of the modern village is just east of the 1949 armistice line, while the ancient village was probably 2 km away at Khirbet Budrus, on the west side of the line.

-It was mentioned in the Jewish Tosefta (Demai 1) as being included in the boundary of the southern mountains of Judea.
+Under the name of Patris (or Patros), Budrus was mentioned in the Jewish Tosefta (Demai 1) as being included in the boundary of the southern mountains of Judea, at the entrance of the King's Mountains.
+The same passage mentions a local fair held at the village in Talmudic times.

 Archeological remains from the Hellenistic and the Byzantine eras have been found.